Exabyte-io/documentation/docs/cluster/jobs.md

 157.cluster                QE               steve                  0 R batch
 ```

 The qsub command displays the information about your job organized by its ID.
-You can also view detailed information about each job by passin -f flag: `qstat -f $JOB_ID`.
+You can also view detailed information about each job by passing -f flag: `qstat -f $JOB_ID`.

 ---